DorukGercel/METU-CENG/README.md

-# METU-CENG
+# METU CENG Assignments
-Middle East Technical University Computer Engineering Department Homework and Assignments
+Assignments and solutions that are given in the department